Maghnie/docs/aedifion.io/features.md

 ### AI-generated meta data

-Our platform augments the existing the Meta data obtained from the automation network with Artificial Intelligence \(AI\)-generated information.
+Our platform augments the existing meta data obtained from the automation network with Artificial Intelligence \(AI\)-generated information.
 Each datapoint and its observations are analyzed and an AI generates annotations from a set of predefined classes.
 The newly generated descriptions can be searched and filtered to organize your building.
 Since this is a statistical decision process, each annotation also provides a probability on the AI's confidence.

 ### Weather and weather forecast data